Colas' Demomaking

 Take Over 2001 Antisectic

 Zixaq / Ephidrena is the guest star for this demo.
 He tracked a stomping Drum-n-Bass tune for an already existing concept.
-Most of the post-production scripting was rushed with Brioche at the party place.
+Most of the post-production scripting was rushed at the party place.

 Take Over 2001 Destroy The Unappropriate Enemy